huynggg/3420_project/README.md

-# 3420_project
+# 3420-static-website

-A repository created for CSCE 3420 - UNT SPRING 2022
+Static webpage made for a CSCE 3420 Assignment